What is the effect of inheritance tax on life insurance?

 Another option to minimise your tax bill on death is to give money annually as a gift within the threshold or to give regular gifts out of your surplus income.

-Given the complexity surrounding tax laws and writing policies in trust, talking to a financial adviser or an insurance broker via Unbiased for expert financial advice is worth considering.
+Given the complexity surrounding tax laws and writing policies in trust, talking to a financial adviser or insurance broker via Unbiased for expert financial advice is worth considering.